avarajpat/Python-Scripts-AWS-lambdas-scripts/README.md

    Has Unit test cases for the functions in delivery_scheduler

 ## s3-sftp_1_9_2020.py
-   This is the National Clearinghouse project that is discussed , script transports objects on s3 to a secured SFTP folder
+   This is the National Clearinghouse project, The script transports objects on s3 to a secured SFTP folder as a intermediatory step

 ## you_visit_api.py
-   This is the project being discussed , also with a potential bug due to global variables defined which was rectified causing leakage in parallel run times.
+  The projects gets leads from the you_visit API for furthur ingestion into a snowflake based postgres datastore, also with a potential bug due to global variables defined which     was rectified causing leakage in parallel run times.

   It hits a api , gets the records and iterates based on records/api call , updates a postgres database , and creates a csv file based on api calls
-   The thing to note is the headers are created dynamically and not hardcoded based on changing heeader requiorements by comparing to a previous header.
+  The thing to note is the headers are created dynamically and not hardcoded based on changing heeader requirements by comparing to a previous header.